Tablets and Oral Solution

 - ZOLOFT Tablets may be taken with or without food.

-- ZOLOFT Oral Concentrate must be diluted before use:
+- ZOLOFT Oral Solution must be diluted before use:

-- When diluting ZOLOFT Oral Concentrate, use ONLY water, ginger ale, lemon/lime soda, lemonade, or orange juice.
+- When diluting ZOLOFT Oral Solution, use only water, ginger ale, lemon/lime soda, lemonade, or orange juice.

 - If you miss a dose of ZOLOFT, take the missed dose as soon as you remember.
 If it is almost time for the next dose, skip the missed dose and take your next dose at the regular time.
 Do not take two doses of ZOLOFT at the same time.

 ZOLOFT can cause sleepiness or may affect your ability to make decisions, think clearly, or react quickly.
 You should not drive, operate heavy machinery, or do other dangerous activities until you know how ZOLOFT affects you.
-Do not drink alcohol while using ZOLOFT.
+Do not drink alcohol while you take ZOLOFT.

 ZOLOFT may cause serious side effects, including:

 |The most common side effects in adults who take ZOLOFT include:|

 - nausea, loss of appetite, diarrhea, or indigestion

 - tremor or shaking